 Clip 5: Learning "extend hand, open palm" gesture to request an item

 Clip 6: Learning to isolate the index finger (the first step in pointing gesture)

 Clip 7: Learning to comment using a "contact point" gesture

 Webcast explaining what tangible symbols are and how they can be used to support communication development in children who are unable to use abstract symbols.

-Introduction to Experience Books and how to use them to encourage literacy for children with deaf-blindness and/or multiple disabilities.
+Overview, videos, and FAQs from Washington Sensory Disabilities Services on experience books and how to use them to encourage literacy for children with deaf-blindness and/or multiple disabilities.